 Valley of flowers trek has gained a lot of popularity in recent years.
 The Idea of watching a valley flooded with flowers of all variety and colors can be tempting for any nature lover.
 The local folklore also complements the aura of this valley.
 They go to the extent that at times the scent of flowers can be so strong that the visitors fall unconscious.
 We haven’t experienced anything like this but it definitely has some truth in it.
+Considered as one of the most beautiful Valley treks in the Himalayas, the valley is studded with some of the most colorful, beautiful and pristine flowers there is.
+Depending on the season, the flowers display a unique array of colors and patterns that will leave you spellbound.
 It was declared a national park in 1982 and it is also a UNESCO world heritage site.
+The trek to Valley of Flowers will also allow you to trek to the religiously significant Hemkund Sahib, a gurudwara nestled at a staggering height of 14,000 FT.
+The chance to include a trek with spirituality and scenic beauty is glorious.
 The best time to visit Valley of Flowers is between July and August when the wildflower blooms are the most vibrant of any found throughout India in the rest of the year.
 We recommend that you should do Valley of flowers trek yourself i.e. without any trek operator's help as the logistics of the trek are very simple and can be easily done by any trekker - beginner or seasoned.
 Read this blog to know more about why you should do it yourself and how! https://www.bikatadventures.com/Home/Blog/valley-of-flowers-trek-be-done-without-any-tour-operator

 This trek is ideal for both beginners and experienced trekkers.
 For the novice, it is a great start to enter the world of trekking.
 It can get a bit rigorous for the first-timers.
 Therefore, it is recommended to the first timers to maintain good physical stamina and read extensively.
 Any trekker would love to go on this trek for the love of its views and trekking.